 - 400g tin of chickpeas, drained and rinsed

 - 3-4 cups of chopped vegetables, e.g. mushrooms, peppers, courgettes

 - Accompaniments (e.g. rice, yoghurt, papadums, mango chutney)

 - Put brown rice on the boil if using (as per packet instructions).

-- Heat the olive oil in a large deep pan (medium-to-high heat).
+- Heat the rapeseed oil in a large deep pan (medium-to-high heat).

 - Add the diced onion and fry until soft (about 3 mins).